 Professor B. Srof, Department chair

-Professor R. Stoltzfus, Director of the graduate program in nursing Associate Professors S. Setiawan, J. Srof, S. Wenger, L. Wheeler
+Professor R. Stoltzfus, Director of graduate programs in nursing

+Professor L. Wheeler

+Associate Professors S. Setiawan, J. Srof

 The master of science in nursing program is designed for the registered nurse who is a graduate of a baccalaureate program in nursing.
 Courses meet once per week during late afternoon and evening hours.
 The program is built on a tradition of excellence in nursing education at the undergraduate and graduate levels.
 A distinctive feature of the program is an emphasis on nursing care in a culturally diverse society.
 We believe in providing care that values understanding the stories of patients, including those who are marginalized in our society.